millahagg/millahagg.github.io/_pages/about.md

 **Inertia in the Demand for Oral Contraceptives** *with Elina Jussila*

-**Physician prescribing behaviour in markets with dispersed prices**
+**Physician Prescribing Behaviour in Markets with Dispersed Prices**

 **Entry in the Nordic Pharmaceutical Markets** *with Jaakko Markkanen, Mika Kortelainen, Markku Siikanen & Otto Toivanen*